systemd/mkosi/mkosi/resources/mkosi.md

   set to `none`, shim and MokManager will not be installed to the ESP.
   If set to `unsigned`, mkosi will search for unsigned shim and MokManager EFI binaries and install them.
-If `SecureBoot=` is enabled, mkosi will sign the unsigned EFI binaries before installing thel.
+If `SecureBoot=` is enabled, mkosi will sign the unsigned EFI binaries before installing them.
 If set to `signed`, mkosi will search for signed EFI binaries and install those.
 Even if `SecureBoot=` is enabled, mkosi won't sign these binaries again.